jburgaya/2026_growth_kinetics/README.md

 # 2026 Growth Kinetics
-Code for the analysis and plots of the growth curves and growht kinetics params obtention.
+Code for the analysis and plots of the growth curves and growth kinetics params obtention.

 # Input and Output data
 Data is OD measurements of differnet *S. pneumoniae* strains across different conditions.